Cooinda Vale, Campania

 Established in 1985, the Cooinda Vale vineyard is ideally positioned facing northeast overlooking the Coal River in southern Tasmania.
 On the 43.5 Latitude line, the vineyard is planted on northeast facing slopes between 80 and 100m above sea level.
-This is a unique microclimatic location, being well protected from prevailing winds but still highly influenced by maritime conditions.
+This is a unique microclimate, being well protected from prevailing winds but still highly influenced by maritime conditions.
 The long growing season, which can extend into May, with high sunshine hours, predominately winter rainfall and the occasional frost and snow, combine to provide an excellent condition for cool climate grape varieties, such as Pinot Noir, Pinot Grigio, Riesling and Chardonnay.
 Warmer Summer daytime temperatures and clear Autumn days contribute to this site proving to be rewarding for Syrah, Cabernet Sauvignon and Merlot also.

 Butcher’s Hill Vineyard, Richmond

 SOIL: Dolerite & self-mulching black vertosols over sandstone

 VARIETALS: Pinot Grigio, Riesling, Chardonnay and Pinot Noir.

 Our second vineyard was established on Butchers Hill in 2003.
 Whilst risk mitigation and a more central position for our cellar door drove the expansion, the addition of a second Single Vineyard site to Pooley Wines has provided depth and diversity with the wines we make.
 Located on the steepest vineyard site in the coal river valley and only 3km from Frederick Henry Bay, an afternoon sea breeze and prevailing winds from the roaring 40s contributes to the smaller variation between day and night temperatures.